Spitta's Johann Sebastian Bach

 Johann Sebastian Bach is a 19th-century biography of Johann Sebastian Bach by Philipp Spitta.
 The work was published in German in two volumes, in 1873 and 1880 respectively.

 The English translation by Clara Bell and J. A. Fuller Maitland, Johann Sebastian Bach: His Work and Influence on the Music of Germany, 1685–1750, was published by Novello & Co in three volumes.

 Content and style

 Spitta's Bach biography gives a chronological account.
 This includes the discussion of Bach's compositions: these are discussed within the chronological account at the time they were composed.
 Only for the sixth and last part, covering the last decennia of the Leipzig period, some compositions are grouped by type in subsections.

 Spitta writes in long paragraphs and very few divisions in subsections.
-Coming from a Protestant background himself, he is able, like Albert Schweitzer after him, to give insight in the religious context of Bach's time.
+Coming from a Protestant background himself, he is able, like Albert Schweitzer after him, to give insight into the religious context of Bach's time.